Cruelty to animals: Costa Rica

 In 2017, after many years of legal wrangling, Costa Rica passed their Animal Welfare Law.
 It includes prison sentences of three months to one year for harming or killing a domesticated animal or for conducting animal fights.
-There are monetary fines for those who mistreat, neglect, or abandon animals, for breeding or training animals for fighting, or violating regulations on animal experimentation.
+There are monetary fines for those who mistreat, neglect or abandon animals, for breeding or training animals for fighting, or for violating regulations on animal experimentation.
 The law does not cover agricultural practices, aquaculture, zootechnical or veterinary activities, killing of animals for consumption, for sanitary or scientific reasons, or reproductive control.
 Wild animals are covered under the Wild Life Act.

 The bill had stalled its motion through the legislature until an injured toucan was found which had lost the top half of its beak.
 News and images of the injured bird, now named Grecia, raised enough contributions to create a 3D printed prosthesis for her, and helped spur the bill's progress.